-In November 2012 I joined WeDeliver, a hyperlocal, on-demand delivery startup as co-founder and CTO.
-This project has been fun and challenging.
-Building a lean startup from scratch is always fun, but also working with an awesome distributed team has been amazing.
-Somehow over the last few months I've built a suite of products from a RESTful API, to a web application based on AngularJS and a distributed order dispatch system.
-Fun stuff.
-Although I write alot of code with my team, I still enjoy breaking out the whiteboard every now and again.
-I've scaled my development team up and down, I've worked by myself, and managed a teams of various sizes, and now even manage and resource multiple teams of developers.
+Although I write a lot of code with my teams, I still enjoy breaking out the whiteboard or glass more often than not.
+I've scaled my development teams up and down over the years, I've worked by myself, and managed a teams of various sizes, and now even manage and resource multiple teams of developers.
 At times I worked across timezones and at others I packed everyone into a tiny room to get stuff done.
 Building a startup involves different stages along the way.

 I've also become somewhat of a protagonist for entrepreneurship in the Caribbean.
 I'm now an organizer for Startup Weekend Trinidad & Tobago, and started collaborating with Startup Weekend organizers around the world to pursue the cause of entrepreneurship.

 In 2012, I spent months researching, and building, expanding my technical capabilities, but also finding social avenues where I could use my skill for good - not for evil.
 For years I've been troubled and challenged to find a way to use technology to reduce incidents and incentives of violent crime.
 I spent 2 months in customer development looking for ways to use BigData and predictive algorithms to reduce crime.
 As any lean entrepreneur would do, I quickly pivoted away from that idea when my hypothesis of people wanting to use such a product was invalidated.
 Someone recently told me that it was ahead of it's time.
 Probably so.